nebulab/spree_wombat/README.md

 ### payload_builder

-To push the data to Wombat we need to configure the way on how to construct the JSON payload.
+To push the data to Cangaroo we need to configure the way on how to construct the JSON payload.

 ```ruby